phan-tho/Sic-bo/README.md

   If sum of 3 dice larger than 10, The result is "Tai"; smaller or equal 10 is "Xiu".This program use randrange to take random 3 dice.
-Moreover I provide to player amount of money after each turn.
+Moreover I provide to player amount of money and update after each turn.
 ## Libaries that I used:
   - Time
   - Ramdom